luc-girod/MicMacWorkflowsByLucGirod/docs/tutorials/DroneNadir.sh.rst

 Secondly, the only input requiered for this workflow is images that include a geolocation tag in their EXIF metadata.

-The current version of the script only supports UTM zones as output coordinate system.
-It can easily adapted to run any EPSG code.

 Running the script
 ###################